toye-cyberlabs/Windows-Persistence-Scanner/README.md

 This project was independently designed, configured, and documented by Toye as part of hands-on networking and cybersecurity practice.

-All configurations, topology design, IP planning, and testing were implemented in a controlled lab environment.
+All testing were implemented in a controlled lab environment.

 ## 👥 Contributors